 It is reasonably common for some people to require a light sedative to help them relax during their MRI scan.
 This medicine will not put you to sleep.
 Instead, it will just relax you enough to control your nerves and be comfortable enough to tolerate the scan.
 This medicine is often very effective and we find that the majority of patients who do this will be successful.
 If you feel that this would help you, then you must obtain a prescription for the sedative from your doctor and bring the tablet with you on the day of the scan to take here in the department.
 We cannot give you sedation as this is something your doctor must be aware of and help you organise.
 We will give you more instructions when you book your appointment.

 In essence, if you have been referred for an MRI scan by your specialist, there is likely to be good clinical justification for it.
 It is important that we work with you to do all we can to make you sufficiently relaxed and comfortable that you are able to tolerate the scan and keep sufficiently still, enabling us to obtain the best imaging possible.
 Trust me when I say that we have encountered every possible scenario and are able to adapt what we do to suit your needs.
 However, by taking into account the simple actions outlined above and trying to keep an open mind, chances are that the experience will not be nearly as bad that ‘friend of a friend’ had said!

-If you would like to discuss an MRI appointment, or have any questions in relation to this blog, please don’t hesitate to get in touch with our friendly team at the Queen Square Imaging Centre on 020 783 32513.
+If you would like to discuss an MRI appointment, or have any questions in relation to MRI and claustrophobia, please don’t hesitate to get in touch with our friendly team at the Queen Square Imaging Centre on 020 783 32513.
 You can also email us at firstname.lastname@example.org .
 You may also wish to refer to our FAQ page, where you will find answers to many more common questions.